-One or more vents to the external air with a total unobstructed opening of at provide a better solution, cf. the above least 30 cm2 per 25 m2 floor area.
+Opening window, hatch or external door and one or more vents to the external air with a total unobstructed opening of at least 60 cm2 per 25 m2 floor area.

-For other rooms (kitchens, bathrooms Advice on ventilation and toilets etc.):
+For other rooms (kitchens, bathrooms and toilets, etc.): Please consult specific guidance in BR18.